 However, does quantity mean quantity, especially when we’re considering the effectiveness of email marketing?
 Well, yes and no.

-In general, two-thirds of all emails are ignored and never opened.
-When an email is opened, only 3.26% click through on links and follow through on the calls-to-action.
-In spite of these dismal-seeming numbers, however, companies see, on average, a 4300% return on their investments in email marketing.
-B2B marketers, in particular, say that email is their number one revenue-generating tool.
+In spite of these dismal-seeming numbers, however, companies see, on average, a 4,300% return on their investments in email marketing.
+B2B marketers, in particular, say that email is their top revenue-generating tool.

 Social Media Marketing

 The sheer number of social media platforms can become overwhelming, but don’t neglect this aspect when you design your digital marketing portfolio.